Elijah2101021/Zero-attacker/README.md

 - We have 45+ stars and my account got flagged

+- This is only made for educational purpose, please do not use it seriously

+- I forked this because I want to, asjad is my friend so i have no worry of forking it, make sure to check the original project!

 ### More Stars?
 - As we will reach 25 stars, we will add (self bot(discord), GeoIP)